From Fear to Understanding: The New Perspective on Cancer as a Survival Mechanism

 Why Conventional Treatments Often Fail: The Problem with Chemotherapy and Radiation

 Conventional cancer treatments, such as chemotherapy and radiation, are designed to target rapidly dividing cells.
 However, these treatments do not differentiate between cancerous and healthy cells, leading to significant collateral damage.
-This damage can result in necrosis of surrounding tissues, which then become a breeding ground for bacteria and fungi, potentially fostering a new environment for cancer to recur.
+This damage can result in necrosis (oxygen deprived demise/death) of surrounding tissues, which then become a breeding ground for bacteria and fungi, potentially fostering a new environment for cancer to recur.

 The Need for a Holistic Approach